chungnguyen68/chungnguyen68/README.md

 ---

-## 💼 Profession / Role
+## 💼 Profession / Role at present
 - **Associate Professor** in Economics, Finance, and Banking
 - Lecturer at **Ho Chi Minh City University of Banking**

-## Professional experience in banking and finance prior to June 2025
+## Professional experience in banking and finance prior to May 2025
 - Lecturer at **Thu Dau Mot University**
 - Former **Banking Officer** at Vietcombank (2012–2016)